Jighdan/odinProject-library/README.md

 ## Summary

-A solution to the challenge provided by [The Odin Project's library lesson](https://www.theodinproject.com/lessons/library).
+A solution to the [The Odin Project's library lesson](https://www.theodinproject.com/lessons/library) challenge.

 The challenge was to create a web application that could serve as a library, where the user can add and remove books, also update a book status.